rmazzier/OpenSetGaitRecognition_PCAA/readme.md

 # Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds

 This repository contains the implementation of the experiments presented in our paper "Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds".
 The article is currently under review.
-A link to a pre-print will be available soon.
+A preprint is available at [this link](https://arxiv.org/pdf/2503.07435).

 All the experiments are implemented in **Python version 3.8.10** and are based on PyTorch.